MSBA/MBA Dual Degree

 All course substitution and waiver requests are evaluated upon a student's acceptance into the MSBA/MBA Program and are waived during the student's first semester.
 Students may also elect to take a proficiency exam, for a fee, to gain an MBA core course waiver.
 Proficiency exams must be taken in the first semester and are administered on the Boston Campus.

 All MSBA/MBA students must complete a minimum of 45 credits (16 courses and SBS 700) in the Sawyer Business School.
 Students previously enrolled in an SBS graduate program and who successfully completed MBA 600, SBS 600, or SBS 700 with a "P" grade or grade of "B" or better, are not required to retake the course; therefore are only required to complete a minimum of 44 credits in the Sawyer Business School.

 Any candidate seeking transfer credits taken at the graduate level from an AACSB-accredited graduate program in business will be reviewed on a case-by-case basis.
 These credits may be considered for transfer if the credits do not apply to a previously completed degree.

 Transfer credits must have an earned grade of "B" or better and be taken within seven (7) years prior to entering the Suffolk MSBA/MBA program.
 A maximum of six (6) credits may be considered for transfer.

 Students Who Leave Boston Before Their Degree is Complete

 Occasionally, Suffolk MSBA/MBA students must leave the Boston area having not yet completed their degree.
 The Business School has several options available to insure completion of the Suffolk MSBA/MBA.
-You may be able to transfer six (6) credits of elective courses form an AACSB-accredited MBA Program close to your new place of residence.
+You may be able to transfer six (6) credits of elective courses from an AACSB-accredited MSBA/MBA Program close to your new place of residence.
 Courses must be pre-approved by Suffolk's Assistant Dean of Graduate Programs and have a grade of "B" or better.